Home of the Brave (1986 film)

 Home of the Brave is a 1986 American concert film directed by, and featuring the music of, Laurie Anderson.
 The film's full on-screen title is Home of the Brave: A Film by Laurie Anderson.
-The performances were filmed at the Park Theater in Union City, NJ, during the summer of 1985.
+The performances were filmed at the Park Theater in Union City, New Jersey, during the summer of 1985.

 Background

 The film included appearances by guitarist Adrian Belew, author William S. Burroughs, keyboardist Joy Askew, and percussionist David Van Tieghem.
 Barry Sonnenfeld, who was early in his movie-making career, receives an early film credit for operating second projection camera on this film.
 The film was released by Cinecom Pictures, but it was commercially unsuccessful.

-A soundtrack album, which contained studio versions of some songs from the film, and live versions of others, was released concurrently with the film (see Home of the Brave LP).
+A soundtrack album was released concurrently with the film, which contained studio versions of some songs from the film and live versions of others.

 The film was briefly available on VHS and Laserdisc in the early 1990s from Warner Reprise Video.
-In 2007, Anderson announced on her official Web site that the film would be released on DVD as part of a video boxed set.
+In 2007, Anderson announced on her official website that the film would be released on DVD as part of a video box set.
 The announcement was later removed and as of 2022 there has yet to be a DVD or Blu-ray release of the film.

 Musical selections included songs taken from Anderson's 1984 album Mister Heartbreak (the film was shot during a tour in support of the album) and a couple of selections from her United States multimedia show of 1983, and several original pieces.
 Warner Bros. requested that Anderson create a single-friendly release from the soundtrack, so she recorded a faster-tempo, dance-mix version of the song "Smoke Rings".
 Ultimately, this recording was not released; however, it can be heard during the All-Night Diner sequence of her short film What You Mean We?
 Instead, a version of "Language is a Virus" that differs from the film performance was recorded and produced by Nile Rodgers, released a single, and a music video was released using footage from the film but the studio recording of the song; it received wide airplay.

 The first vocal song performed by Anderson in the film is "Excellent Birds", a collaboration with Peter Gabriel from Mister Heartbreak.
 Although Gabriel does not appear in this film, and the song is not performed as a duet, Home of the Brave was released a few months after a second version with Anderson was released as "This Is the Picture (Excellent Birds)" on Gabriel's album So.

 Gabriel also originally provided background vocals on "Gravity's Angel" from Mister Heartbreak.
 Guitarist Adrian Belew sings the part more prominently in the film version.